All Episodes

 But they look at it very differently.

-They say, look, what we're doing, bringing back manufacturing to this country and strengthening it and making things in this country is what is best for the next generations.
+They say, look, what we're doing, bringing back manufacturing to this country and strengthening it and making things in this country is what is best for the next generation.

-It's better for my my children, my grandchildren, and the generations to come, but also my community.
+It's better for my children, my grandchildren, and the generations to come, but also my community.

-They're very willing, and and and this is to a person, they're very, very willing to take uh a hit for it because in the long run it is better for the country in terms of the 401 case.
+They're very, very willing to take a hit because in the long run, it is better for the country in terms of the 401ks.

 And where are they going to put these AI data centers?